CiscoDevNet/sastre/README.md

 Task-specific parameters and options are defined after the task is provided.
 Each task has its own set of parameters.

     % sdwan backup -h
-    usage: sdwan backup [-h] [--workdir <directory>] [--no-rollover] [--regex <regex>] <tag> [<tag> ...]
+    usage: sdwan backup [-h] [--workdir <directory>] [--no-rollover] [--regex <regex> | --not-regex <regex>] <tag> [<tag> ...]

     Sastre-Pro - Automation Tools for Cisco SD-WAN Powered by Viptela

     Backup task:

     positional arguments:
       <tag>                 one or more tags for selecting items to be backed up.
 Multiple tags should be separated by space.
-Available tags: all, policy_customapp, policy_definition, policy_list, policy_profile, policy_security, policy_vedge, policy_voice, policy_vsmart,
+Available tags: all, policy_customapp, policy_definition,
+                            policy_list, policy_profile, policy_security, policy_vedge, policy_voice, policy_vsmart, template_device, template_feature.
+Special tag "all" selects all items,
-                            template_device, template_feature.
-Special tag "all" selects all items, including WAN edge certificates and device configurations.
+                            including WAN edge certificates and device configurations.

     optional arguments:
       -h, --help            show this help message and exit --workdir <directory>
-                            backup destination (default: backup_192.168.251.40_20210424)
+                            backup destination (default: backup_198.18.1.10_20210608)
       --no-rollover         by default, if workdir already exists (before a new backup is saved) the old workdir is renamed using a rolling naming scheme.
 This option disables this automatic rollover.
-      --regex <regex>       regular expression matching item names to be backed up, within selected tags
+      --regex <regex>       regular expression matching item names to backup, within selected tags.
+      --not-regex <regex>   regular expression matching item names NOT to backup, within selected tags.

 #### Important concepts:
 - vManage URL: Constructed from the provided vManage IP address and TCP port (default 8443).
 All operations target this vManage.